kmcaleer/cosc_310_Individual/README.md

 5. Modify the quantity of products in the inventory
 6. Print the products that are running low

-# WHAT WE HAVE DONE THIS ITERATION
+# WHAT WE AS A TEAM AT THE END
 1. We migrated from the fileserver system to mySQL(Library) database to store the products
-2. In addition to the previous classes, we added two classes: Supplier class, User class and supply class 3.We used the commons apache email library to send alerts to Users about products that are low in inventory 4.We used the java preferences library to store the database connection credentials 5.We created a graphical user interface using java swing library
+2. In addition to the previous classes, we added two classes: Supplier class, User class and supply class
+3. We used the commons apache email library to send alerts to Users about products that are low in inventory
+4. We used the java preferences library to store the database connection credentials
+5. We created a graphical user interface using java swing library
 6. We used the java time library to calculate the rate at which products are moving.
 This helps determine which stocks are moving fast and recalibrate what we will order next time
-7.We also generated reports for specific queries which we can send to vendors if need be
+7. We also generated reports for specific queries which we can send to vendors if need be

+# WHAT I (Kira) CHANGED/ADDED FOR MY INDIVIDUAL PROJECT
+1. I added pop-up alerts for low inventory, upon adding/modifying a product of enough inventory to hit the low inventory threshold.

 # Setting up the database
 1. Download docker desktop